Failing to pay your toll

 The Processing Fee helps cover the additional systems, processes, people and costs required to manage overdue accounts.

-As the toll only exists to pay for the Port Mann Bridge, it is not fair to ask others that keep their account in good standing to cover these additional costs that arise from your own account being overdue.
+It is not fair to ask others that keep their account in good standing to cover these additional costs that arise from your own account being overdue.